-4.11.1 The following graph shows the number of passengers boarding local bus services in West Berkshire between 2009/10 and 2019/20.
-The trend has been relatively positive, albeit with a drop in 2016/17 and 2017/18.
-This was largely due to a reduction in Council spending on supported bus services which considerably reduced the supported bus network between July and September 2016, together with removing all discretionary add-ons to ENCTS.
+4.11.1 The following graph shows the number of passengers boarding local bus services in West Berkshire since 2009/10.
+The trend was relatively positive, albeit with a drop in 2016/17 and 2017/18.
+This was largely due to a reduction in Council spending on supported bus services which considerably reduced the supported bus network between July and September 2016, together with removing all discretionary addons to ENCTS.
 Even with this drop the number of trips in 2019/20 was still almost 10% higher than in 2010/11, compared to a national drop of 12% (or 16% outside London).

-Figure 4.9 -Passengers boarding buses (compiled from Operator data)
+Figure 4.9 - Passengers boarding buses (compiled from Operator data)

-- 4.11.2 2019/20 was affected by the start of the pandemic, however this is more prominent in 2020/21 when patronage dropped to 827,782, some 60% below the previous year (not shown in the graph). - 4.11.3 Other reasons for changes in passenger numbers can be attributed positively to the Reading Buses services in the Eastern Area (strong customer focus, daily operation, higher frequencies, longer operating hours, reasonable fares, excellent publicity, fleet investment), or negatively to: - Withdrawal of duplicated Newbury/Thatcham services when Reading Buses acquired Newbury & District. - Congestion, causing unreliability to bus times.
-New developments around the town centre have particularly affected Newbury in recent years. - The growth of on-line shopping and loss of some popular shops, rendering visits to town centres less necessary / appealing. - The perceived low cost of driving a car, coupled with readily available parking in our town centres. - Increases in the numbers of people working from home.
+- 4.11.2 Other reasons for changes in passenger numbers can be attributed positively to the Reading Buses services in the Eastern Area (strong customer focus, daily operation, higher frequencies, longer operating hours, reasonable fares, excellent publicity, fleet investment), or negatively to: - Withdrawal of duplicated Newbury/Thatcham services when Reading Buses acquired Newbury & District. - Congestion, causing unreliability to bus times.
+New developments around the town centre have particularly affected Newbury in recent years. - The growth of on-line shopping and loss of some popular shops, rendering visits to town centres less necessary / appealing. - The perceived low cost of driving a car, coupled with readily available parking in our town centres. - Increases in the numbers of people working from home. - 4.11.3 The onset of the pandemic affected 2019/20, however this was more prominent in 2020/21 when patronage dropped to 827,782, some 60% below the previous year.
+Passenger levels are now returning to nearer the pre-pandemic position, especially on the supported services.